-Are you getting separated or divorced and looking for a family lawyer?
+Are you getting separated or divorced and looking for a family lawyer in St Catharines?
 Are you facing a serious issue such as child custody or visitation access?
 Do you need help getting an adoption approved?
 You should never have to face these grave and legally complicated matters without solid representation.
-At our law firm, we handle family law issues related to many matters of family law, whether it’s property division or adoption.
+At J. Leigh Daboll Law Office, we handle family law issues related to many matters of family law, whether it’s property division or adoption.
 Thanks to J. Leigh Daboll’s experience, we can ensure that all your disputes are settled with as little acrimony as possible.
 However, if going to court is inevitable, you can rest easy knowing that he and his team will build a strong case for you and pursue resolutions that are in your best interest.

 The property issues in your situation can range substantially, from being seemingly straightforward to convoluted.
 Challenges can arise about whether to sell the matrimonial home, particularly if one of the parties wishes to keep the home for various reasons but cannot afford to.
 How debt is to be handled can also be a source of contention, especially when financial struggles result.

 Discussions about dividing retirement savings plans can sometimes become unnecessarily lengthy, revolving around the amount of notional tax that should be applied.
 Property division also includes the estates and other residential properties that you might possess.
 Additional difficulty can arise if financial disclosure is not provided by one of the parties and there exists significant business assets, corporate holdings or even offshore trusts.
 Estate planning helps you to draft living trusts and find ways to avoid estate taxes so that your property remains safe with you and your dear ones.

 Our lawyers are knowledgeable about the rights of parties when it comes to a division of assets and debts and when it is that you are obliged to provide financial statements and further updates.
 We are experienced in guiding clients to achieve reasonable goals cost effectively.
 We understand our clients and help them get their affairs in the right order.